punyhumangames/ArcPluginsDocumentation/docs/simplefps.md

 Blueprint will be described (may add images later).

+!!! note
-** Ensure that in the Arc Inventory Settings in the Project Settings, appropriate tags are set for the Bag Slot, Equipment Slot, and Active slot. **
+    Ensure that in the Arc Inventory Settings in the Project Settings, appropriate tags are set for the Bag Slot, Equipment Slot, and Active slot.